kost/fujprog/README.md

     # this is for usb-serial tty device
     SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6015", \
       MODE="664", GROUP="dialout"
-    # this is for ujprog libusb access
+    # this is for fujprog libusb access
     ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6015", \
       GROUP="dialout", MODE="666"

 *** APPLE ***

-There can be many problems, I don't know what to do one of the issues is that ujprog executable may needs some dynamic linked library of specific version like libusb
+There can be many problems, I don't know what to do one of the issues is that fujprog executable may needs some dynamic linked library of specific version like libusb